vlabella/beemfit/README.md

 # Acknowledgment

-IF you utilize this routine in your presentations or publications I would appreaciate a mention of beem fit in the aacknoledgements.
+If you utilize this routine in your presentations or publications I would appreaciate a mention of beem fit in the aacknoledgements.
 This routing was delveoped over several years and fitting hundreds of thousands of BEEM spectra taken be nuermous hard working graduate students.
 The orginal algorithm was first implemneted by Robert Balsano and utilized in this publication.
 Schottky barrier height measurements of Cu/Si(001), Ag/Si(001), and Au/Si(001) interfaces utilizing ballistic electron emission microscopy and ballistic hole emission microscopy, Robert Balsano, Akitomo Matsubayashi, Vincent P. LaBella, AIP Advances, 3 112110 (2013).
 DOI: 10.1063/1.4831756.